 REMOVAL - The engine air intake filter element should only be removed if it is going to be replaced.
-After loosening the air cleaner clamp and removing the end cap, carefully remove the filter so as to not knock any dust off the filter and into the air intake passage (fig. 7.22).
+After loosening the air cleaner clamp and removing the end cap, carefully remove the filter so as to not knock any dust off the filter and into the air intake passage (fig. 7.15).

-REPLACEMENT - If your detasseler is equipped with a diesel engine it has a Filter Minder[®] to notify you of filter element efficiency.
+REPLACEMENT - Your detasseler is equipped with a Filter Minder[®] to notify you of filter element efficiency.
 Follow its guidelines for servicing.
 (See below.)
 At appropriate service time, install the new element carefully to ensure proper sealing.